-I've just had a lot of cool moments.
-I feel like this industry is unlike any other one - I've got to travel to interesting places and be on-site for airplane retrofits.
-Seeing an airplane stripped down to its guts and then built back up is fascinating.
-I've also had opportunities to speak at some fantastic design conferences about aviation.
-So, I'm not sure if I have just one highlight, but more many different ones, and more to come!
+I've had a lot of great moments.
+This industry is unlike any other - I've travelled to exciting places and been onsite for airplane retrofits.
+I've seen an airplane stripped down to its guts and then built back; that was fascinating.
+I've also had opportunities to speak at some fantastic design conferences about aviation and the passenger experience.
+So, I'm not sure if I have just one highlight, I have many, and there will be more to come!